 LDLR gene expression, however, was only slightly raised in the high-probiotic group.
 LDLR controls expression of the LDL receptor with higher amounts leading to lower LDL plasma levels.
 This isn’t a surprising outcome given that there were no significant differences noted in total plasma cholesterol between fructose-fed groups.

-It should be clear that these two probiotic strains were together able to mitigate some of the damage caused by consuming ridiculous quantities of refined fructose in these rats.
+It should be clear that these two lactobacillus strains were together able to mitigate some of the damage caused by consuming ridiculous quantities of refined fructose in these rats.
 I suspect the mechanism for this reduction was mainly, if not entirely, due to lowering levels of endotoxemia by strengthening gut-barrier function.
 Doing so would reduce cortisol release from the adrenals, lower glucose production in the liver and reduce insulin secretion.

 However, given that no indicators of lipopolysaccharide translocation or inflammatory cytokine responses were measured in these rats, this is pure conjecture on my part.
 That said, my earlier post on non-alcoholic fatty liver makes the case for the results witnessed here.